| Title: | Genetic Algorithm and Particle Swarm Optimization |

 additional details.

-particle which informs (and informed by) other particles while there is
+particle which informs (and is informed by) other particles, while there is

-particles and itself.
-Note that duplicates are possible so
+par[1] particles and itself.
+Note that duplicates are possible, so

-sometimes each particle may inform less then par[1]
+sometimes each particle may inform fewer than par[1] particles.

 See section 3.2.2 of M. Clerc (2012) for more details.